How to make your own tea blends

 But don’t let this discourage you!

-With a bit of practice and the right tips, you can make tea blends that are just as good as or even better than many pre-made ones (specially those disappointing teabags with promising names).
+With a bit of practice and the right tips, you can still make good tea blends.

 After all, you get to choose all the ingredients and customize it according to your taste.